pomes/pomes/README.md

 The Gradle build used by this project will advise you of the full suite of dependencies - just run `./gradlew dependencies`.
 The [Gradle documentation](https://docs.gradle.org/current/userguide/tutorial_gradle_command_line.html#sec:listing_dependencies) provides a description of this command.

+## Building

+In order to build the project you'll need to install a copy of the `libs/github-api-1.77-SNAPSHOT` files (jar and pom) into your local Maven repository:

+        mvn install:install-file -Dfile=libs/github-api-1.77-SNAPSHOT/github-api-1.77-SNAPSHOT.jar \
+        -DpomFile=libs/github-api-1.77-SNAPSHOT/pom.xml \
+        -DgroupId=org.kohsuke -DartifactId=github-api -Dversion=1.77-SNAPSHOT -Dpackaging=jar

+This is a fork of the main Github-API project and the source is available at https://github.com/pomes/github-api.
+I have a pull request for the changes at https://github.com/kohsuke/github-api/pull/284.

+You'll also need to create a `~/.github` file in your local directory so that the `releaseme` plugin can perform its magic.
+See the "Credentials" section in http://github-api.kohsuke.org/ for more information.